sara-nl/docker-1.9.1/README.md

 ## How to use it

-Start the container using the routed mode and setting the IP4 address with the new parameter ip-address
+Start the container using the routed network mode and setting the IP4 address with the new parameter ip-address

     % docker run -ti --net=routed --ip-address=10.1.2.3/32 ubuntu /bin/bash